sunilabrahamindia/sunilabraham/media/scariest-bill-parliament-dna-profiling-scroll.md

 <div class="highlighted-text" id="fulltext">

-A bill proposes creation of a national DNA data bank, without requisite safeguards for privacy, and opens the information to everything from civic disputes to compilation of statistics.
+<p>A bill proposes creation of a national DNA data bank, without requisite safeguards for privacy, and opens the information to everything from civic disputes to compilation of statistics.</p>

 <hr class="article-separator">